ferrous-systems/rust-exercises/exercise-book/src/urls-match-result.md

 # URLs, Match and Result

 In this exercise you will complete a number of mini exercises to learn about Error Handling.
-The final result will be a script that reads lines from a text file and distinguishes between URLs and non-URLs by using the `url` parsing library.
+The final result will be a binary that reads lines from a text file and distinguishes between URLs and non-URLs by using the `url` parsing library.

 ## In this exercise, you will learn how to